RLOpenCatalyst/rg-doc/source/Features.rst

 You can see the provisioned products details in the My Products Panel.

-You can view provisioned product details like product name, product type and state in the card.
+You can view provisioned product details like product name, product type, Consumed Budget and state in the card.
 You can see provisioned product details through “View All” option.
 You can  see all product details.

 .. image:: images/myproducts.png